Sylarair/ETFRP/PycharmProjects/ETFRP/README.md

-# Essential Transcription Factors prediction based on Rank Product (ETFRP)
+# cell Essential Transcription factors pRediction based on rAnk product (ETRA)

 This is a tissue essential TFs prediction package.
 You can use it to get your TFs.